Platform Risk: When Stripe or Wise Can Break You

 One blind spot, every two weeks.
 No spam.

-What these patterns have in common
+What these patterns share

 None of these are emergencies.
 None require immediate action.